OpenFn/docs/docs/manage-projects/platform-mgmt.md

 4. For users on cloud-hosted OpenFn, you'll be required to select a `billing account` your new project should be billed to.

-:::info For cloud hosted users
+:::info For cloud hosted users on app.openfn.org

 1. Projects in a billing account should have unique names.
 2. New projects CANNOT be on a free plan.

 :::